Rationale

 End-of-year grade

 End-of-year grade summarises the progress and achievements of students at the end of each academic year.
-It must be given for every subject and should be based on an end-of-year exam, the average current grade as well as the end-of-term grades (in accordance with the weights of all these grades as determined in each subject’s In-House Assessment Policy).
+It must be given for every subject and should be based on an end-of-year exam, the average current grade as well as the end-of-term grades.

 For subjects studied only one semester, the end-of-year grade is the grade for the semester.